There is no Enriques surface over the integers: Curves of canonical type

-Note that over perfect ground fields, and in particular over finite ground fields, we only have $\tI_1$ and $\tI_2$ as twisted Kodaira symbols.
+Note that over perfect ground fields, and in particular over finite ground fields, for $r\leq 2$ the cases $\widetilde{\II}$ and $\widetilde{\III}$ do not occur, and we only have $\tI_1$ and $\tI_2$ as twisted Kodaira symbols.
 One then says that $C$ is a \emph{non-split semistable fiber}.
+For $r\geq 3$ there are further possible twists, but then $\Gamma(S_\ba)\ra\Gamma(S_a)$ is not a graph isomorphism.
 We record the following consequence of Theorem \ref{geometric and schematic fiber}:

 \begin{proposition} \mylabel{constant num over finite field} Suppose the ground field $k=\FF_q$ is finite and that the group scheme $\Num_{S/k}$ is constant.
-Then $\Gamma(S_\ba)\ra\Gamma(S_a)$ is a graph isomorphism respecting edge labels, and the implications (i)$\Rightarrow$(ii)$\Leftrightarrow$(iii) hold among the following three conditions: \begin{enumerate} \item The geometric fiber $S_\ba$ is reducible. \item The closed point $a\in\PP^1$ is a rational point. \item The irreducible components of the schematic fiber $S_a$ are birational to $\PP^1$. \end{enumerate} \end{proposition}
+Then $\Gamma(S_\ba)\ra\Gamma(S_a)$ is a graph isomorphism respecting edge labels, and the implications (i)$\Rightarrow$(ii)$\Leftrightarrow$(iii) hold among the following three conditions: \begin{enumerate} \item The geometric fiber $S_\ba$ is reducible. \item The closed point $a\in B$ is a rational point. \item The irreducible components of the schematic fiber $S_a$ are birational to $\PP^1$. \end{enumerate} \end{proposition}